Envira Gallery Blog

 15. Who is the family and bridal party?
 Are there any dynamics I should know about?

-It’s not uncommon for a clients’ families to include step parents, step siblings, and weird uncles they wish hadn’t attended.
-Sure, they could be one big happy family, but it’s better to know upfront.
-For example, certain family members may prefer not to be photographed together.
+It’s not uncommon for a client’s family to include step parents, step siblings, and the occasional weird uncle they wish hadn’t attended.

+Sure, they could be one big happy family, but it’s better to know upfront, especially since certain family members may prefer not to be photographed together.
 Ask for a list of immediate family members, names of everyone in the bridal party, and any issues you should be aware of.

-I actually attended a wedding where the maid of honor and best man were a recently broken up couple.
-All I can say is that I’m glad the photographer was briefed and didn’t ask them for any portraits together.
-There may not be any issues, but it’s always best to know what you’re walking into.
+I actually attended a wedding where the maid of honor and best man were a recently broken-up couple.
+All I can say is that I’m glad the photographer was briefed beforehand and didn’t ask them for any portraits together.

 That’s all!
 We hope this guide helped you to learn about the best wedding photographer questions to ask clients before a shoot.
-Ready to showcase your own wedding
+Ready to showcase your own work?
+Check out the Best Wedding Photography Themes for WordPress.

 Not using Envira Gallery?
 Get started today!